 Ashtanga Yoga in Wollongong

-Ashtanga yoga at the Wellness Centre Wollongong Studio involves synchronizing the breath with a progressive series of asanas (postures) aimed to encourage internal heat and purifying sweat that detoxifies muscles and organs.
+Great for those new to Ashtanga and more experienced yogi's alike, Ashtanga Yoga at the Wellness Centre involves synchronizing the breath with a progressive series of asanas (postures) aimed to encourage internal heat and purifying sweat that detoxifies muscles and organs.
 This combination results in improving circulation as well as developing a light and strong body with a calm mind.

 Attention in Ashtanga Vinyasa yoga is placed on the breath and the journey between the asanas rather than just on achieving correct body alignment in an asana which is emphasized in Hatha yoga.